Input Mapping

 Different evaluators require different keyword arguments to operate.
 These arguments may not perfectly match those in your example or dataset.

-Let's say our example looks like this, where the inputs and outputs contain nested dictionaries:
+Let's say our example looks like this, where the inputs and outputs contain nested values:

 eval_input = {